chwallen/go-aoc-template/README.md

 ## Instructions

+Start by replacing all occurrences of _chwallen/advent-of-code_ with your own module name.

 The Makefile includes commands to scaffold a day.
 Each command requires the variable `AOC_COOKIE` to be set either as an environment variable (recommended) or passed when running a command.
 The `YEAR` and `DAY` variables are optional